Zianon Pazniak: Continued opposition in the 2010s

-Ahead of the 2010 Belarusian presidential election, Pazniak once again called for a boycott of them, stating that it would only be legitimate if Lukashenko did not participate.
+Ahead of the 2010 Belarusian presidential election, Pazniak once again called for a boycott, asserting that the election would only be legitimate if Lukashenko did not participate.
 He stated that not boycotting would help the regime carry out falsifications.
 He called on all the opposition parties and people to withdraw from the elections the day before them too.
+The 2010 election was followed by massive protests on 19 December, during which more than 600 people were arrested.
+Among those arrested were prominent opposition figures and presidential candidates including Uladzimir Niakliayeu.